Makin-Things/platinum-weather-card/ICONS.md

-# Icons used int the Platinum Weather Card
+# Icons used in the Platinum Weather Card

 ## New/Animated